surrealdb/surrealdb/lib/fuzz/README.md

-Unfortunately for us the nightly release is a little unstable and there was a [bug](https://github.com/rust-lang/rust/issues/110475) in the latest version of the nightly compiler that prevents use from compiling some of surrealdb's depdendencies.
+Unfortunately for us the nightly release is a little unstable and there was a [bug](https://github.com/rust-lang/rust/issues/110475) in the latest version of the nightly compiler that prevents use from compiling some of surrealdb's dependencies.
 To workaround this issue we've carefully picked a version of the nightly compiler that works with both cargo-fuzz and our dependencies.
 This version is `nightly-2023-04-21`.
 To install this version we simply need to run;